angr/angr-doc/examples.md

 To help you get started with angr, we've created several examples.

-## Crackme example: Whitehat CTF 2015 Crypto 400
+## Crackme example: Whitehat CTF 2015 - Crypto 400

+Author: Yan Shoshitaishvili (github: @Zardus)

 We solved this crackme with angr's help.
 The resulting script will help you understand how angr can be used for crackme assistance.
 You can find this script [here](./examples/whitehat_crypto400/whitehat_crypto400.py) and the binary [here](./examples/whitehat_crypto400/whitehat_crypto400).

-## Crackme example: Layer7 CTF 2015 Windows challenge OnlyOne
+## Crackme example: Layer7 CTF 2015 - Windows challenge OnlyOne

+Author: Fish Wang (github: @ltfish)

 We solved this crackme with angr’s help.
 (Fish: This is my first time solving a reversing challenge without understanding what’s going on.)